Megatsunami: Canary Islands

 Day and Ward have admitted that their original analysis of the danger was based on several worst case assumptions.
 A 2008 study examined this scenario and concluded that while it could cause a megatsunami, it would be local to the Canary Islands and would diminish in height, becoming a smaller tsunami by the time it reached the continents as the waves interfered and spread across the oceans.

-For more details see Cumbre Vieja potential megatsunami.

-Cape Verde Islands

-Steep cliffs on the Cape Verde Islands have been caused by catastrophic debris avalanches.
-These have been common on the submerged flanks of ocean island volcanoes.

 Hawaii

 Sharp cliffs and associated ocean debris at the Kohala Volcano, Lanai and Molokai indicate that landslides from the flank of the Kilauea and Mauna Loa volcanoes in Hawaii may have triggered past megatsunamis, most recently at 120,000 BP.
-A tsunami event is also possible, with the tsunami potentially reaching up to about 1 km in height According to the documentary National Geographic's Ultimate Disaster: Tsunami, if a big landslide occurred at Mauna Loa or the Hilina Slump, a 30 m tsunami would take only thirty minutes to reach Honolulu.
+A tsunami event is also possible, with the tsunami potentially reaching up to about 1 km in height.
+According to the documentary National Geographic's Ultimate Disaster: Tsunami, if a big landslide occurred at Mauna Loa or the Hilina Slump, a 30 m tsunami would take only thirty minutes to reach Honolulu.
 There, hundreds of thousands of people could be killed as the tsunami could level Honolulu and travel 25 km inland.
 Also, the West Coast of America and the entire Pacific Rim could potentially be affected.

 Other research suggests that such a single large landslide is not likely.
 Instead, it would collapse as a series of smaller landslides.

 In 2018, shortly after the beginning of the 2018 lower Puna eruption, a National Geographic article responded to such claims with "Will a monstrous landslide off the side of Kilauea trigger a monster tsunami bound for California?
 Short answer: No."

 In the same article, geologist Mika McKinnon stated: